221014144/AYESHA-BEAUTY-CREATION/README.md

 lives, it is what sets us apart.
 Our product range is distributed by Dischem Pharmacies Namibia and PnP Namibia Store

+221134425
+ The readme file was supposed to show my updates previous edited but for some reason it does not, and my colleagues informed me yesterday.
+ As for our salon, a service portfolio is quite critical not only to customers but to investors as well.
+You need a professional salon portfolio.
+This portfolio includes pictures that show off your salon skills and talents to potential employers.
+The pictures can also attract new clients for your independent business.
+And, this will assist with profit for the company and build on a way forward

 the following is our activity